chambs/srvmock/README.md

 	};
 ```

-And then you must register this schema in order to srcmock generate content for you:
+And then you must register this schema in order to srvmock generate content for you:

 ```javascript
 	srvmock.setSchema(mySchema);